 So today wasn’t an overly long day (23.6 kilometres), but circumstances made it seem very long.
-To begin with, at Picasso Rural in San Pedro, they assured me that they would have breakfast from 7:30.
+To begin with, at the Casa Rural in San Pedro, they assured me that they would have breakfast from 7:30.
 I had read reviews about this Casa Rural that they weren’t very prompt in the morning about breakfast.
 So, I came down ready to leave at 7:30.
 There were no lights on, nobody in the kitchen.
-I hung around for 5 minutes, there’s obviously no one coming and I thought stuff it, I’ll get walking.
+I hung around for 10 minutes, there’s obviously no one coming and I thought stuff it, I’ll get walking.

-All I had with me was a bag of nuts and a small chocolate bar.
+All I had with me was a small bag of nuts and a small chocolate bar.
 But nevermind.
 I continued on and the walk was great.
 Really pleasant!
 I found out later after talking to someone in Salamanca that there was actually somewhere to get breakfast.
 I’m stupid!
 I didn’t look at the map properly.
 Another 10 kilometres past Morille, just off the Camino 300 meters, is a village called Miranda de Azan that had a bar open.
 I completely missed the sign somehow but anyway I was resolved to walk the whole day with my bag of nuts.
 I thought it will do me good.
 I had a day of not eating too much.

 You kind of go through this rather neglected-looking public park and then through the suburbs, and then finally you come into Salamanca itself.
 It was a little bit of a struggle the last few k’s, but overall a great day.
 I was so looking forward to getting to Salamanca because I had a nice hostel room booked very close to the Plaza Mayor.
 Tomorrow for me, it’s going to be a rest day so there’s a chance to relax and see what Salamanca had to offer.

 I stayed at the Hospedium Plaza Mayor in Salamanca, which was a perfect location about 50 metres from the Plaza Mayor.